-The Court is committed to protect privacy on this website and seeks to adhere to the Guidelines for Federal and ACT Government Websites developed in March 2003 by the Australian Privacy Commissioner.
+The Court is committed to protect privacy on this website and seeks to adhere to the Australian Information Commissioner's guidance for agency websites.

-If you have any privacy concerns about the website, you should direct them to the Webmaster by emailing email@example.com or by writing to:
+If you have any privacy concerns about the website, you should direct them to the Web Manager by emailing firstname.lastname@example.org.

 Clickstream and site visit data

 A record of your visit to the main pages of this site is made and the following information is logged for statistical purposes: